 Remember, narrowing what you’re searching for can be helpful too.
-For example, instead of searching for best smartphone photography courses maybe try how to shoot in raw on a smartphone or light painting with my smartphone.
+For example, instead of searching for the best smartphone photography courses, maybe try how to shoot in raw on a smartphone or light painting with my smartphone.
 The latter searches will bring up fewer options, but they’ll surely be more applicable to what you’re trying to learn.

 Also, you could try to search based on what kind of photographer you are.
 Do you find yourself capturing loads of landscapes?
 Maybe you’re a portraiture photographer.
 Remember, the value that you take from them is up to you!

 Make sure whatever source you’re using is legit.
-Chances are, if others are using their ideas and finding success then you will too!
+Chances are, if others are using their ideas and finding success, then you will too!

 Do some reading on the actual website to get a feel for what each course is all about.
-Usually, the top-rated courses have a press page where they list their accomplishments (i.e. where they’ve presented, who’s published them, and on what platforms they’ve appeared).
+Usually, the top-rated courses have a press page where they list their accomplishments (i.e., where they’ve presented, who’s published them, and on what platforms they’ve appeared).
 Check these pages out and compare your favorite courses when making your decision.

 These are questions that you must find answers to before diving headfirst into a course.

-The post above is a perfect example of something that as a mobile phone photographer you might just scroll past.
-If you take a closer look though, there’s some pretty good information there…
+The post above is a perfect example of something that, as a mobile phone photographer, you might just scroll past.
+If you take a closer look, though, there’s some pretty good information there.

 What you might find is that a professional photographer’s courses help your photo composition while a smartphone photography course aids in getting the most out of your camera.